-Starting in v2.0.0, there is software-enabled capability for power-up from lower temperatures for Gen 2 sensors.
+There is software-enabled capability starting with firmware version 2.0.0 for the Ouster sensor to power-up from lower temperatures.
 If the sensor detects that its environmental temperature is low, it will attempt to self-heat in a warmup state before entering a normal operating state.